knative/serving/DEVELOPMENT.md

 ### Set up your environment

-To start your environment you'll need to set these environment variables (we recommend adding them to your `.bashrc`):
+To start your environment you'll need to set the following environment variable (we recommend adding it to your `.bashrc`):

-1. `GOPATH`: If you don't have one, simply pick a directory and add `export GOPATH=...`
-1. `$GOPATH/bin` on `PATH`: This is so that tooling installed via `go get` will work properly.
 1. `KO_DOCKER_REPO`: The docker repository to which developer images should be pushed (e.g. `gcr.io/[gcloud-project]`).